 He was a Fellow of the Royal Society and a prominent Scotch chemist, discoverer of pyridine and other organic bases.
 As Regius Professor of Chemistry at Glasgow, he also edited the Edinburgh New Philosophical Journal.
 He was one of the signatories of the Scientist’s Declaration of 1864.

 Armstrong, Carol (1916 – 2001)

-and proof-read two CRS monographs.
+She proofread the Creation Research Society Quarterly for many years.
+She wrote book reviews and proofread two CRS monographs.
 She had a Masters Degree in Child Psychology from the University of Minnesota.